bkwon0402/bkwon0402.github.io/item/kbeauty.md

 Based on the insights, I iterated so that the app gives more customized recommendations.

-In the new design, when users search for a product/brand, the app gives more detailed review so that users can find out whether the product/brand suits their own needs.
+In the new design, when users search for a product/brand, the app gives more detailed reviews so that users can find out whether the product/brand suits their own needs.

 <div class="search1"></div>